embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

-# How the Arduino IDE builds your code – step by step
+# Arduino Internals: how Arduino IDE builds your code

 As an embedded developer, you probably can't help wondering what actually happens when Arduino IDE builds the sketch.
 What’s being compiled, where the files go, and how the toolchain turns the code into instructions able to run on the board?
 <!--more-->

-While building an Arduino sketch with the Arduino IDE seems as simple as clicking one button, under the hood, the IDE performs several important steps: some are common to every embedded development environment, while others are unique to Arduino — and they might surprise you if you’re new to it.
+You hit the spot!
+We’re about to take a closer look at the Arduino build process.

-In this post, we’ll take a closer look at **what actually happens when the Arduino IDE builds your sketch**.
+While building an Arduino sketch in the IDE seems as simple as clicking one button, under the hood it performs several important steps — some common to nearly every embedded development environment, and others unique to Arduino.

-Understanding this process can help you move toward more advanced embedded development.
+Understanding this process is a great way to move beyond the beginner stage and start thinking like an embedded developer.
 # Understanding Arduino IDE build process

 {{< admonition note "Assumed knowledge" true >}}